 - The SLPG funds are a resource for seed money for groups initiating new programs.
 Over time as programs continue and grow, the SLPG may fund recurring events at a reduced rate.

 - The SLPG Committee reserves the right to amend these program eligibility requirements at their discretion.

-- A complete proposal must include a Program Expenses Spreadsheet (view this Word Document: SLPG Grant Expense Sheet Template.
+- A complete proposal must include a Program Expenses Spreadsheet.
+View the Word Document: Word Document: SLPG Grant Expense Sheet Template.
 Please provide detailed expense information.

 - SLPG will be awarded in amounts up to $500; $1000 if you are co-sponsoring the event.
 Please do not request the maximum amount if your program is not co-sponsored.

 - Funding is for the direct payment of vendors or independent contractors who provided services for the program or the reimbursement of event purchases made by a student group member.

-- Proposals without a detailed budget or with an incomplete information may result in the program not being funded by SLPG.
+- Proposals without a detailed budget or with incomplete information will result in the program not being funded by SLPG.

 Alcohol at Events

 - SLPG will not fund alcohol.
 If alcohol is a part of a proposed program, the event must take place on campus.
 All events with alcohol must abide by the University’s Alcohol Policy as well as state and local laws.

 - If alcohol is present at the event, an equally attractive non-alcoholic option must be available, as well as a meal or substantial food.